 Babies spend a lot of time on their backs looking up at the ceiling — in their crib, in their car seat and in your arms.
-Flipping them over onto their tummies sometimes not only gives them a different perspective, but it also plays an important role in their development.
+Flipping them over onto their stomachs not only gives them a different perspective, but also plays an important role in their development.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Pediatrician Matthew Badgett, MD, explains the main benefits of “tummy time” and how to do it safely.

 Think of tummy time as your baby’s first exercise.
 “Tummy time is as simple as putting a baby or infant on their tummy for short periods of time every day to help train them,” Dr. Badgett says.